To obtain a Certificate in French & Italian, students must fulfill the following requirements:

 c.
 With the agreement of the student's home department, a student may submit a junior independent work (JP) or Senior Thesis that satisfies the requirements of both the home department and the Department of French and Italian.
 A JP or Senior Thesis of this sort should be based in substantial part on foreign language sources, and it should display competence in the language for which the student is requesting certification.
 Students interested in this option should consult our Director of Undergraduate Studies as early as possible to ensure that the paper or thesis will satisfy the Certificate requirements.

 Papers of types (a) and (b) are of approximately 4,000 to 5,000 words in length.
 Students are urged to compose them in the appropriate foreign language.
 If they choose not to do so, the paper must be prefaced by a 700/1000-word précis in the foreign language.
+If students choose to compose their paper in French or Italian, the paper must be prefaced by a 700/1000-word précis in English.
 The Independent Work can be rejected if these summaries are not written in grammatically correct, idiomatic French or Italian.
 This same requirement applies also to independent work of type (c).